 - Offshore bank accounts and credit cards

 Once money or property titles are moved offshore, the taxpayer can manage it with ease using fund transfers.
 Although this is technically legal, it is incredibly frowned upon by the IRS.
 The public is also maddened by the recent revelations in offshore tax avoidance; low-income families struggle to meet their tax obligations while the super-rich avoid paying anything at all using offshore tax havens.
 Small business owners are sometimes crippled by their debt, but huge companies such as General Electric somehow managed a $0 tax bill in 2010.

 Top Offshore Tax Havens

 There are many popular places successful businesses and wealthy individuals choose for offshore tax evasion.

-- The British Virgin Islands are considered an offshore tax haven because they have no sales, corporate, capital gains, inheritance or estate tax.
+- The British Virgin Islands: Considered an offshore tax haven because they have no sales, corporate, capital gains, inheritance or estate tax.

-- Luxembourg is a lesser known offshore tax haven, and is the chosen location that Apple, Inc. uses to direct its revenue stream from iTunes sales in exchange for tax breaks.
+- Luxembourg: A lesser known offshore tax haven, and the chosen location that Apple, Inc. uses to direct its revenue stream from iTunes sales in exchange for tax breaks.

 Many countries, including the U.S., are beginning to crack down on offshore tax avoidance, so havens that offer anonymity are usually the preferred choice.